hajatiimi/digitalwatch/README.md

 Thus all of the seven requirements were implemented with the caveat that with Req 6 the alarm can be set and disabled, but the screen does not blink at alarm time.
+Current selection can't be changed in edit mode but this feature was never required.

 We also created a simple finite state machine (FSM) diagram that shows the different state machines used in the implementation of the digital